Return receipt: Message disposition notifications

 MDNs provide a notification of the "disposition" of a message - indicating, for example, whether it is read by a recipient, discarded before being read, etc. However, for privacy reasons, and also for backward compatibility, requests for MDNs are entirely advisory in nature - i.e. recipients are free to ignore such requests.
-The format and usage MDNs are specified in RFC 3798.
+The format and usage of MDNs are specified in RFC 3798.

 A description of how multiple Mail User Agents (MUAs) should handle the generation of MDNs in an Internet Message Access Protocol (IMAP4) environment is provided in RFC 3503.

 A non-standard but widely used way to request return receipts is with the "Return-Receipt-To:" (RRT) field in the e-mail header, with the email return address specified.
-The first time a user opens an email message containing this field in the header, the client will typically prompt the user whether or not to send a return receipt.
+The first time a user opens an email message containing this field in the header, the client will typically prompt the user whether to send a return receipt.